The Best Watercolor Paper for Beginners

 They come in a variety of sizes and options.

-Recently, I bought this 2 pack of watercolor paper from Arteza.
-The price can’t be beaten!
-And you get SO much paper!
+Recently, I bought this two-pack of watercolor paper from Arteza.
+The price can’t be beaten, and you get so much paper!

 It’s easier to play around and “waste” paper when you have this much.